roamingBug666/MineKhan-Modded-TESTING/README.md

  - Side torches drop themselves instead of a regular torch
  - Even when there is a stack in the inventory, new items always appear on the hotbar
  - Water sides are visible, especially on chunk borders
+ - If you catch your fall with a ladder, you die anyway when you hop down (no way to climb down)
 # The original code
  - [Hacker1234's MineKhan-modded](https://github.com/Hacker1254/MineKhan-Modded)
  - [Thingmaker's MineKhan](https://minekhan--thingmaker.repl.co/)